-The coefficient sign of the GEOM shows that the probability of selecting PPLT as the control mode for geometries 4 and 5 is higher than PRLT.
-Furthermore, the coefficient of the CROS in the model is positive indicating that the probability of selecting PPLT increases with the increase in the CROS values.
-Moreover, the cross-product, CROS, coefficient for GEOM=0 (intersection geometries 1,2 and 3) is higher than the coefficient of GEOM=1, showing that the probability of selecting PPLT as the LT control mode is higher for geometries 1, 2 and 3 (GEOM=0) when CROS increases.
+The coefficient sign of the GEOM showed that the probability of selecting PPLT as the control mode for geometries 4 and 5 was higher than for PRLT.
+Furthermore, the coefficient of the CROS in the model was positive, indicating that the probability of selecting PPLT increased with an increase in CROS values.
+Moreover, the cross-product, CROS, coefficient for GEOM=0

+(intersection geometries 1,2 and 3) was higher than the coefficient of GEOM=1, showing that the probability of selecting PPLT as the LT control mode was higher for geometries 1, 2 and 3 (GEOM=0) when CROS increased.

-The estimated model in Table 4-12 can be used to determine the suggested LT control mode as the traffic volume changes throughout a day.
+The estimated model in table 4-12 can be used to determine the suggested LT control mode as traffic volume changes throughout a day.
 For example, the PPLT control mode can be selected when the given probability from equation (4-2) is more than a threshold (e.g., 0.5).
 Figure 4-2 shows how the probability of selecting the PPLT control mode varies with a change in the cross-product value.
 It is evident that for low cross-product values, the probability of selecting the PPLT control mode is low, as a permissive control mode can process the left turns efficiently.
 However, as the cross-product increases, the probability of selecting the PPLT control mode grows, since a protected phase is needed.